AvrilWatson/Xandra_UI-UX/README.md

 |-- scripts
 |   `-- reset-project.js
 |-- README.md
-|-- app.json                     # The files below including this one are for configuration use.
+|-- app.json                     # The files below including this one are for configuration uses.
 |-- eslint.config.js
 |-- expo-env.d.ts
 |-- package-lock.json